stan-dev/design-docs/designs/0004-closures-fun-types.md

 takes its value from the value of `x` in an enclosing scope, here the function argument `row_vector x`.
-Stan employs *static lexical scoping*, meaning that closures defined by lambdas such as the one above capture references to variables in enclosing scopes, including earlier in the Stan program.
+Stan employs *static lexical scoping*, meaning that closures defined by lambdas such as the one above capture values of variables in enclosing scopes, including earlier in the Stan program.

 For example, we can capture data variables by defining a function in